 1. Stay on top of your spending

 Budgeting may not be that exciting, and it can seem pretty overwhelming at first.
 But while it won’t be winning a popularity award anytime soon, there’s no denying that it’s good for you.
 Making a budget that you can stick to will help stop you overspending, making your life easier now.
-It will also help you to prioritise the future and make sure you’re putting a bit of money away into your savings.
+You'll thank yourself later for prioritising the future by putting a bit of money away into your savings.

 Once you’ve made your budget make sure you take stock every so often.
 Reviewing your outgoings every year can help you take advantage of the best deals out there.

 This is especially important for larger outgoings such as utilities, broadband, your mobile phone contract and even your mortgage.